zhangdzh/GroGetter/README.md

 # Groceries Tracker
 A project for software engineering class.
-The project idea is to create an application to keep track of groceries: current items and items to buy.
+The project idea is to create an application to help customer keep track of groceries: current items and items to buy.

 ### Group Members:
 - Dorothy Zhang